 AFN National Chief Perry Bellegarde “Honouring the Promises: 2019 Federal Election Priorities for First Nations and Canada”

 When the Truth and Reconciliation Commission released their Final Report in Dec.
 2015, all levels of government made various levels of commitment to implement the 94 Calls to Action within their jurisdictions.
 But sometimes actions are incongruent with words.
-What follows is a detailed listing of actions from various governments over the last six years that are not at all congruent with what those original – an ongoing – commitments to reconciliation stated.
+What follows is a detailed listing of actions from various governments over the last seven years that in many cases have advanced reconciliation but have also in many instance impeded progress.